Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity: Spherical Symmetric Extremal Black Holes

 since the ansatz metric (\ref{metricans}) admits only two independent functions among $A(r)$, $B(r)$, and $C(r)$.
 So, from (\ref{Einsteineq1}) we find that the geometry of black holes has the form

 where

 and

 The metric (\ref{metricsol}) has a constant scalar curvature but not Einstein describing a non-supersymmetric solution since the variations of the fermionic fields in (\ref{susytr}) do not vanish.
 The form of (\ref{metricsol}) looks like Reissner-Nordstr\"om-(anti) de Sitter metric, and since we are dealing with asymptotic geometries, (\ref{Ar}) must be strictly positive.
-Therefore, it does not poses any positive root in the region.\\ Let us make the above statements more detail in the case of $V_0 = 0$ and then defining
+Therefore, it does not poses any positive root in the region.\\ Let us make the above statements more detail in the case $V_0 = 0$ and then defining

-The first case is that if $M > 0$, then we have $M < \left(V^0_{\mathrm{BH}}\right)^{1/2}$ and $V^0_{\mathrm{BH}} >0$.
+The first case is when if $\eta > 0$, we have $\eta < \left(V^0_{\mathrm{BH}}\right)^{1/2}$ and $V^0_{\mathrm{BH}} >0$.
 This means that (\ref{Ar0}) does not have any root.
-On the other hand, if $M < 0$, then we have negative roots of (\ref{Ar0}).\\ Now let us turn to the scalar field equation of motions (\ref{scalarEOM1}).
+On the other hand, if $\eta < 0$, then we have negative roots of (\ref{Ar0}).\\ Now let us turn to the scalar field equation of motions (\ref{scalarEOM1}).
 In this region, taking into account $z^i{'} = 0$, (\ref{scalarEOM1}) limits to

 which gives